Perryville Battlefield: A Haunting Destination

 The Battle of Perryville: A Civil War Turning Point

-On October 8, 1862, Perryville—then a small, unassuming Kentucky town—became the backdrop for one of the Civil War’s bloodiest and most pivotal battles in the Western Theater.
-The conflict was part of a larger Confederate campaign to bring Kentucky into their ranks.
-Led by Confederate General Braxton Bragg and Union General Don Carlos Buell, the Battle of Perryville involved over 72,000 troops combined.
-What began as a desperate search for water turned into a brutal and chaotic confrontation.
+On October 8, 1862, Perryville—then a small, unassuming Kentucky town of roughly 300 residents—became the backdrop for the largest and bloodiest Civil War battle ever fought on Kentucky soil.
+The conflict was part of the Confederate Heartland Offensive, a campaign to bring Kentucky into Confederate ranks.
+Confederate General Braxton Bragg’s Army of Mississippi faced off against the Union Army of the Ohio under Major General Don Carlos Buell.
+While Buell’s full army numbered nearly 55,000 men, only about 22,000 were engaged in the fighting, clashing with approximately 16,000 Confederates.
+What began as a desperate search for water during one of the worst droughts in memory turned into a brutal and chaotic confrontation.

 The Aftermath and Preservation